Bank of Montreal Can Sells 172,581 Shares of NetApp, Inc. (NASDAQ:NTAP)

-Bank of Montreal Can trimmed its holdings in shares of NetApp, Inc. (NASDAQ:NTAP – Get Rating) by 49.8% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 174,092 shares of the data storage provider’s stock after selling 172,581 shares during the period.
-Bank of Montreal Can’s holdings in NetApp were worth $11,748,000 as of its most recent filing with the SEC.
+Bank of Montreal Can lessened its holdings in NetApp, Inc. (NASDAQ:NTAP – Get Rating) by 49.8% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 174,092 shares of the data storage provider’s stock after selling 172,581 shares during the quarter.
+Bank of Montreal Can’s holdings in NetApp were worth $11,748,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in NTAP.
-Wellington Management Group LLP lifted its holdings in shares of NetApp by 70.3% during the 1st quarter.
-Wellington Management Group LLP now owns 8,329,363 shares of the data storage provider’s stock worth $691,339,000 after acquiring an additional 3,439,053 shares during the period.
-Boston Partners increased its position in shares of NetApp by 14.5% during the 1st quarter.
-Boston Partners now owns 4,027,043 shares of the data storage provider’s stock worth $333,978,000 after purchasing an additional 510,307 shares in the last quarter.
-Mariner LLC increased its position in shares of NetApp by 176.0% during the 1st quarter.
-Mariner LLC now owns 646,590 shares of the data storage provider’s stock worth $53,669,000 after purchasing an additional 412,291 shares in the last quarter.
-Acadian Asset Management LLC increased its position in shares of NetApp by 26.9% during the 1st quarter.
-Acadian Asset Management LLC now owns 1,939,810 shares of the data storage provider’s stock worth $160,969,000 after purchasing an additional 411,165 shares in the last quarter.
-Finally, Victory Capital Management Inc. increased its position in NetApp by 47.0% in the 1st quarter.
-Victory Capital Management Inc. now owns 944,262 shares of the data storage provider’s stock valued at $69,167,000 after acquiring an additional 301,829 shares in the last quarter.
-88.45% of the stock is owned by institutional investors.
+Other institutional investors have also made changes to their positions in the company.
+First Horizon Advisors Inc. lifted its position in shares of NetApp by 237.1% in the second quarter.
+First Horizon Advisors Inc. now owns 482 shares of the data storage provider’s stock worth $31,000 after purchasing an additional 339 shares in the last quarter.
+CENTRAL TRUST Co increased its holdings in NetApp by 43.0% during the first quarter.
+CENTRAL TRUST Co now owns 552 shares of the data storage provider’s stock worth $46,000 after buying an additional 166 shares during the last quarter.
+Kempen Capital Management N.V. acquired a new position in NetApp during the first quarter worth $48,000.
+Evoke Wealth LLC increased its holdings in NetApp by 3,438.9% during the first quarter.
+Evoke Wealth LLC now owns 637 shares of the data storage provider’s stock worth $53,000 after buying an additional 619 shares during the last quarter.
+Finally, EverSource Wealth Advisors LLC increased its holdings in NetApp by 410.9% during the first quarter.
+EverSource Wealth Advisors LLC now owns 659 shares of the data storage provider’s stock worth $54,000 after buying an additional 530 shares during the last quarter.
+Institutional investors own 88.45% of the company’s stock.

-In related news, President Cesar Cernuda sold 18,000 shares of the stock in a transaction on Thursday, September 15th.
-The stock was sold at an average price of $69.82, for a total value of $1,256,760.00.
-Following the transaction, the president now directly owns 78,463 shares in the company, valued at approximately $5,478,286.66.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Insiders own 0.26% of the company’s stock.
+In related news, President Cesar Cernuda sold 18,000 shares of the company’s stock in a transaction dated Thursday, September 15th.
+The shares were sold at an average price of $69.82, for a total transaction of $1,256,760.00.
+Following the completion of the sale, the president now owns 78,463 shares of the company’s stock, valued at $5,478,286.66.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+0.26% of the stock is currently owned by company insiders.

 NetApp, Inc provides cloud-led and data-centric services to manage and share data on-premises, and private and public clouds worldwide.
 It operates in two segments, Hybrid Cloud and Public Could.
 The company offers intelligent data management software, such as NetApp ONTAP, NetApp Snapshot, NetApp SnapCenter Backup Management, NetApp SnapMirror Data Replication, NetApp SnapLock Data Compliance, NetApp ElementOS software, and NetApp SANtricity software; and storage infrastructure solutions, including NetApp All-Flash FAS series, NetApp Fabric Attached Storage, NetApp FlexPod, NetApp E/EF series, NetApp StorageGRID, and NetApp SolidFire.